RocketRace/heartratemonitor/README.md

 Originally developed in 2021 to aid in a PHD project.

 This project uses the Polar SDK.
 For terms of the SDK license, see `POLAR_SDK_LICENSE.md`.
-For this repository's license, see `LICENSE.md`.
+For the license used in the rest of the repository, see `LICENSE.md`.